-At the time of our App Mining alpha (October 2018), the reviewers were: Product Hunt and Democracy Earth (who uses software to collect votes by Stacks token holders).
+As of January 2019, the reviewers were: Product Hunt, Try My UI and Democracy Earth (who uses software to collect votes by Stacks token holders).
+See here for more details about each reviewer.
 Future reviewers could expand to community election.
-Please see our forum to ask questions or make suggestions for App Mining.
+Please see our github repository to raise issues or make suggestions for App Mining.

 How are apps ranked?

 App reviewers have a proprietary methodology that helps them make objective judgments for why one app might be better than another.
 Each app reviewers determines the data, formula, and personnel they wish to utilize.
 For example, Product Hunt can tap into their community data to determine relative app popularity.
-Reviewers are required to publish their methodology to ensure transparency periodically.
+Reviewers must publish their methodology periodically to ensure transparency.

-We've published a detailed explanation of our ranking algorithm on our blog and our documentation, where you can learn more.
+To learn more see the detailed explanation of our ranking algorithm on our blog and in our documentation.

 Do I have to Hunt my app on Product Hunt?